huylongdev/NodeJS/README.md

 🥡 Food Order App (MERN Stack) (HUYLONG_PATHETIC)

 This is a simple food ordering web application built using MongoDB, Express, React, and Node.js.

-🚀 Project Overview
-The goal of this project is to simulate a basic online food ordering system where users can:
+🚀 Project Overview: The goal of this project is to simulate a basic online food ordering system where users can:

-Browse available dishes
++)Browse available dishes

-Add items to the cart
++)Add items to the cart

-Place orders
++)Place orders

-Manage their account
++)Manage their account

-The backend is built with Node.js and Express, and the frontend uses React.
++)The backend is built with Node.js and Express, and the frontend uses React.
 Data is stored and managed through MongoDB.

-🎯 Learning Objectives
-This project is built for learning purposes, focusing on:
+🎯 Learning Objectives: This project is built for learning purposes, focusing on:

-Understanding the structure and interaction between frontend and backend in a full-stack web app
++)Understanding the structure and interaction between frontend and backend in a full-stack web app

-Learning how to build RESTful APIs using Express and Node.js
++)Learning how to build RESTful APIs using Express and Node.js

-Using MongoDB for storing and querying data
++)Using MongoDB for storing and querying data

 Managing state and UI components with React